 The good news is that certain types of diabetes respond very well to holistic health care choices and lifestyle changes—sometimes even making medications unnecessary.

 TCM can help put you on the path to a healthier lifestyle.
 Since diabetes has an impact on every part of your body, it makes sense to try a therapy that takes a holistic, or whole-body, approach to health.

 According to TCM, Qi (pronounced “chee”) is the vital energy that animates the body and protects it from illness.
 Qi flows through pathways called meridians and provides nourishment to all of the body’s organs and glands.
 When there is an imbalance or blockage in the flow of Qi, symptoms associated with diabetes may appear.

 According to TCM, diabetes is known as “Xiao Ke” or “wasting and thirsting disease”, caused by an imbalance of Qi and Yin.
 This produces heat which drains and consumes the body’s fluids.
 That is why symptoms related to heat appear—excessive thirst, irritability, itchy skin, dry mouth and red, swollen gums.

 During treatment, fine, specific acupoints along the meridian pathways will be stimulated in order to restore the flow of Qi and nourish Yin.
 This can ultimately relieve symptoms, improve pancreatic function and control blood sugar levels.
 Your provider will also work to resolve other imbalances or concerns that may be complicating your condition, and can help with common symptoms such as pain.

-In addition to acupoint care, your practitioner may offer recommendations for dietary changes, exercise plans, and herbal remedies.
+In addition to acupoint care, I may offer recommendations for dietary changes, exercise plans, and herbal remedies.

 Choate, C. Diabetes Mellitus From Western and TCM Perspectives.
 Accessed 2/10/2007.